alejo4373/backend-development-bootcamp/session_2.md

 * Functions exist to reuse code
 * Functions will retrieve information from the database and print it for us.

-### NPM
+### NPM - The Node Package Manager

-To write our back-end we will be using some code other developers wrote to help us.
-This code will come in the form of external packages or modules and we will use NPM to download and install them.
-NPM stands for the Node Package Manager.
-Packages are code other developers have written to solve common problems and they make it available for others to use.
-In fact, the backend we will be building will be a an npm package that we could publish to the npm package registry if we wanted to so that other people could use it.
+To write our back-end we will be using code other developers wrote to solve common problems.
+This code will come in the form of open source external packages or **modules** and we will use NPM to download and install them.
+The backend we will be building will be an npm package itself.
+We could make our package available for other developers to use if we publish it to the the npm public registry.

 There are many advantages for using npm, some are are keeping our code organized and reusing code so we don't have to reinvent the wheel.

-To start a new, empty NPM package, in your VSCode terminal run the `npm` command as follows. `npm` comes with Node.js
+To start a new, empty NPM package, in your VSCode terminal run the `npm` command as follows. `npm` was installed with Node.js.

 ```sh
 npm init -y